apostrophe-jobs

 in the job, it does not stop the job) and an optional

-result
+result object.

-{ status: 'ok', jobId: 'cxxxx' }
+{ status: 'ok', jobId: 'cxxxx' }.

-can then be passed to apos.modules['apostrophe-jobs'].progress(jobId)
+The jobId can then be passed to apos.modules['apostrophe-jobs'].progress(jobId)

 on the browser side to monitor progress.
-After the job status is completed
+After the job status is completed,

 the results of the job can be obtained via the progress API as the results

-property, an object with a sub-property for each id
+property, an object with a sub-property for each id.

 Jobs run in this way support the stop operation.
 They do not currently support the cancel (undo/rollback) operation.

-Note that this method does not actually care if id
+Note that this method does not actually care if id is a doc id or not.

 It is just a unique identifier for one item to be processed that your

-function must understand.
+change function must understand.

-method of apostrophe-pieces
+The batchSimple method of apostrophe-pieces is an even

 simpler wrapper for this method if you are implementing a batch operation